eyecan-ai/eyecandies/README.md

 This package is built on top of [Pipelime](https://github.com/eyecan-ai/pipelime-python/).
 You can find more information about Pipelime and its features in the [documentation](https://pipelime-python.readthedocs.io).
-For example, the available *pipelime* commands in this package are listed with:
+For example, you can list the available *pipelime* commands in this package with:

 ```bash
 $ pipelime -m eyecandies list
 ```

-Then to see the help for a specific command, e.g. `ec-get`:
+Then, to see the help for a specific command, e.g. `ec-get`:

 ```bash
 $ pipelime -m eyecandies help ec-get